AlDanial/cloc/README.md

                              See also --unix, --show-os.

  Filter Options
    --exclude-dir=D1[,D2,]    Exclude the given comma separated directories
                              D1, D2, D3, et cetera, from being scanned.
 For
                              example  --exclude-dir=.cache,test  will skip
-                             all files that have /.cache/ or /test/ as part of their path.
+                             all files and subdirectories that have /.cache/ or /test/ as their parent directory.
                              Directories named .bzr, .cvs, .hg, .git, and .svn are always excluded.
+                             This option only works with individual directory names so including file path separators is not allowed.
+Use --fullpath and --not-match-d=REGEX
+                             to supply a regex matching multiple subdirectories.
    --exclude-ext=EXT1[,EXT2[...]]
                              Do not count files having the given file name extensions.